cfan-guo/cfan-guo/accessible.md

 - Wrangling my two cats
 - Trying new recipes

-### Goals for 2022
+### Goals for 2023
-- Hit a single plate on bench
+- 3 plate squat and deadlift???
+- Be able to run at least 10k
-- Harvest many tomatoes
+- Harvest many tomatoes, peppers and potatoes
-- Train the cats to go for walks
+- Learn to crochet
-- Master one dish from each continent
-- Start a (non-tech) blog
+- Meal prep at least once a month
+- Add blog content at least once a week
+- Add daily yoga, meditation and walking sessions

 ### Wanna chat?
 You can reach me on [Instagram](https://www.instagram.com/cfan.guo/) or [Twitter](https://twitter.com/gofango)!